orionguiffreda/prime-photometry/docs/Photometry_Instructions.md

 - Each crossmatched source then has their sextractor calculated mags subtracted from the catalog source mags.
 These offsets are used to calculate the zero point.
 This is done by calculating the median and standard deviation of the offset data, excluding sources > 3&#963; from the median.
 - For each source, the zero point is then added to the sextractor mags to generate the final filter mag.
 The error in this mag is calculated by combining the sextractor mag error and offset data stdev in quadrature.
 These mags are then written to columns and added as an addition to the sextractor columns, before being written to a new .ecsv file.
 (The _VIGNET_ column is removed from the sextractor catalogue before this writing)
     - After this point, your photometry is done!
 If you've included _-grb_, then after this file is written, it is read back in and an attempt at a crossmatch is made using your inputted RA, Dec, and thresh.
 If it finds a source within these parameters, it will give source information and write it to an .ecsv file.
 If not, then it'll let you know.
-    - If you included _-plots_, then it will also read in the final sextractor .ecsv and the cropped survey query in order to generate the mag comparison and residual plots.
+- Unless you included _-no_plots_, then it will also read in the final sextractor .ecsv and the cropped survey query in order to generate the mag comparison, residual plots, and lim mag plots.

 ## Data Products